Tabish-Asad/postgre-SQL/README.md

-# postgre-SQL
+# Online Book Store (PostgreSQL )
+## Objective
-"Designed and implemented a relational database with core tables (Books, Customers, Orders) using PostgreSQL, applying keys, constraints, and queries to ensure data integrity and support order tracking, sales reports, and inventory management."
+To develop a relational database that manages books, customers, and orders while ensuring data integrity and supporting sales and inventory operations.